The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 The honest counterpoint

-Let's be real: a 2024 Slate article argued that modern parents often do not genuinely want traditional villages.
+Let's be real: a 2024 Slate article argued that modern parents often don't genuinely want traditional villages.
 They want "a free caretaker who does things exactly the way we wish."
 Geographic distance, competing priorities, and high standards for caregivers create real barriers.

 But the research is clear.
-An NBER study found that in neighborhoods where parents trust each other, they are significantly more likely to use informal childcare from neighbors.
+An NBER study found that in neighborhoods where parents trust each other, they're significantly more likely to use informal childcare from neighbors.
 The Surgeon General's advisory found that 65% of parents experience loneliness.
-The village is not just a logistics solution.
-It is an isolation antidote.
+The village isn't just a logistics solution.
+It's an isolation antidote.

 Everything in this guide comes together in one simple ritual.
 Every Sunday evening or Monday morning, spend 10 minutes doing three things.
-That is it.
+That's it.

 The 10-minute weekly scan